Jamal Jack

-Jamal Jack (born December 17, 1987, in Trinidad and Tobago) is a Trinidadian footballer who last played for KFK Kópavogur in Icelandic fourth division.
-He plays primarily as a centre back or defensive midfielder.
+Jamal Jack (born December 17, 1987) is a Trinidadian footballer who last played as a centre-back for Central.

 Club career

-Jamal Jack started his career in his native island of Tobago with Tobago United.
+Jack started his career in his native island of Tobago with Tobago United.
 In 2010, he moved to the main island of Trinidad to play with San Juan Jabloteh, and later on with St. Ann's Rangers and with Central.
 He also had a brief loan spell with Alpha United in 2014 to play 2014–15 CONCACAF Champions League against Portland Timbers and C.D.
 Olimpia.

-In July 2016, Jack joined C.D.
-Dragon in El Salvador while also playing the 2016–17 CONCACAF Champions League against Saprissa and once again Portland Timbers.
+In July 2016, Jack joined CD Dragon in El Salvador while also playing the 2016–17 CONCACAF Champions League against Saprissa and once again Portland Timbers.
 He was so spotted by Pittsburgh Riverhounds which he joined in January 2017, going on to play 28 matches for the USL side.
 In 2018, Jack moved to Colorado Springs Switchbacks where he made 50 appearances over two seasons.
 He was included in the Colorado Springs Switchbacks Best XI from the club's first five seasons.

-In January 2020, he joined Jocoro F.C. in El Salvador.
+In January 2020, he joined Jocoro in El Salvador.

 In August 2020, he joined Sacachispas in Guatemala.

 International career

-He made his international debut on 29 February 2012 against Antigua and Barbuda, which his team won 4–0.
+Jack made his international debut on 29 February 2012 against Antigua and Barbuda, which his team won 4–0.

 On 17 December 2024, which was his birthday, he scored his first international goal in a 3–1 friendly defeat to Saudi Arabia.